How ClickFix Works

 Step 2

-The Fake "Fix" Instructions
+The Website Presents You Fake "Fix" Instructions

 A prompt appears with very specific instructions.
 It usually says something like: